Code-Institute-Submissions/MrFogg866-project-2_MayResub/README.md

 ## Testing

-- Each pages responsiveness is tested visually and by using chrome development tools & lighthouse the 3 pages results are shown below,

 I have tested my site on multiple devices.
 These include:

-iPhone SE (375 x 667)
+- iPhone SE (375 x 667)
-iPhone XR plus (414 x 896)
+- iPhone XR plus (414 x 896)
-ipad mini (768 x 1024)
+- ipad mini (768 x 1024)
-iPad air (820 x 1180)
+- iPad air (820 x 1180)
-nest hub max (1280 x 800)
+- nest hub max (1280 x 800)

-the aim is to allow the website to resize itself at various sizes starting at 1200px and moving down to 950px then 670px and then 480px to allow for a great user experience.
+The aim is to allow the website to resize itself at various sizes starting at 1200px and moving down to 950px then 670px and then 480px to allow for a great user experience.

-#### Validator Testing:

 1. HTML
 - Numerous errors were returned when passing through the official W3C validator